xlollipopx/microservices/README.md

 Project description
 -------------------

 This is a simplified custom blockchain that is implemented on Scala with Akka.
-Each computer that run this app is a node in peer2peer network.
-When someone installed the app and wants to become a part of the peer2peer network, he need to add some seed node address to connect.
-When someone wants to make a transaction and write it to the blockchain, this transaction will be sent to other nodes and validated by them.
-Also when some node mined a block, this block is broadcasted to other nodes and validated by them, and when validation is successful, block is added to the blockchain.

 Mining
 ------